cossacklabs/product-docs/acra/acra-in-depth/cryptography-and-key-management/_index.md

 ### Searchable encryption

 [Searchable encryption](/acra/security-controls/searchable-encryption/) is based on data encryption and generation of search index.
 Searchable encryption is supported in both [AcraStructs](/acra/acra-in-depth/data-structures/acrastruct) and [AcraBlocks](/acra/acra-in-depth/data-structures/acrablock).
-Searchable index is generated using HMAC-SHA256.
+A searchable index is generated using HMAC-SHA256.

 ### Key management